 NB: Applications for the Fund have now closed.
+The full list of successful applicants can be found here.

 On 31 May, the Minister for Women, Hon Julie Anne Genter, announced a $1 million fund for organisations that support women and girls in Aotearoa New Zealand as part of the Government’s COVID-19 response.